shrirambhat/om_transliterator/README.txt

 =================
-OM Transliterator
+om_transliterator
 =================

-OM Transliterator is a Python library for transliterating text from Kannada (Knda) unicode script to Latin (Latn) script as per ISO 15919.
+om_transliterator is a Python library for transliterating text from Kannada (Knda) unicode script to Latin (Latn) script as per ISO 15919.

 Installation
 ============

-To install OM Transliterator with pip, run: ``pip install om_transliterator``
+To install om_transliterator with pip, run: ``pip install om-transliterator``

-To install OM Transliterator from source, first clone the repository and then
+To install om_transliterator from source, first clone the repository and then
 run: ``python setup.py install``

 Basic Usage